 Temperatures are a function of both latitude and altitude.
 Although the Mojave Desert has the lowest absolute elevation and the highest maximum temperature (134°F in Death Valley), it is north of the Sonoran Desert and its average elevations are higher.
-As a result, its average temperatures are lower than those of the Sonoran.
+As a result, its average temperatures are lower than those of the Sonoran Desert.

-Major Parks in the Mojave Desert
+Plants in the Mojave Desert

 National Park Service Map